-W. LEE NUTTER, Age 63 Director Since 1996
+W. LEE NUTTER, Age 63

 Mr. Nutter is the Chairman of the Company.
 He was Chairman, President and Chief Executive Officer of Rayonier from January 1999 through February 28, 2007.
 He joined Rayonier in 1967 in the Northwest Forest Operations and was named Vice President, Timber and Wood in 1984, Vice President, Forest Products in 1985, Senior Vice President, Operations in 1986 and Executive Vice President in 1987.
 He was elected President and Chief Operating Officer and a director of Rayonier in 1996.
-Mr. Nutter serves on the Board of Directors of Republic Services, Inc. and the J.M.
+Mr. Nutter serves as a director of Republic Services, Inc. and the J.M.
 Huber Corporation.
 He is also a member of the North Florida Regional Board of SunTrust Bank.
 Mr. Nutter holds a B.A. in Business Administration from the University of Washington and graduated from the Harvard University Graduate School of Business Advanced Management Program.